 Both sides began grilling the 82 prospective jurors about their willingness to sentence someone found guilty of murder to the death penalty.
 A 12-member, all-male jury was selected by the end of the day, and proceedings began on Tuesday morning.
 D.A.
 Huff said, “One of the interesting things about Gwinnett County was that the juries there could sort out truth from fiction and render their verdicts.”

 The state’s case presented the physical evidence found during the investigation and learned from Jarrell’s confession.
 The defense focused on the recantation of the confession, with Jarrell claiming he had been “drinking and smoking pot” the day he gave it.
 He claimed to have just stumbled upon the Still car and had never seen Mala Still in his life.
 His attorney, James Venable, attempted to have the confession excluded.
-Still, Judge Merritt allowed it into evidence, and it was supported by testimony from the officers in the interviews and physical evidence.
+Still, Judge Merritt allowed it into evidence, supported by testimony from the officers in the interviews and physical evidence.

-Sonya recalls her Dad checked her and her sister out of school to attend the trial.
+Sonya recalls her Dad checking her and her sister out of school to attend the trial.
 They sat on the Jarrell side, not three rows back from him.
 Her Dad said, “I want you to see what monsters look like.
 They can look normal, but they’re not.”

 The inmates concocted a sophisticated scheme for the escape, where over several months, they created uniforms and badges to pass themselves off as guards.
 They were able to saw through the bars in their cells.
 They had assistance from guards, a biker gang, other inmates, and family members.
 Isaacs was transferred to another facility just before the escape, and Alderman elected not to participate.
 The four were free for just under two days when police captured the three escapees hiding in a house near Lake Wiley, S.C.
 The fourth, Gregg, was beaten to death in a bar for disrespecting a biker’s wife.